 How much does Apple TV+ cost?

 Apple TV+ costs only $4.99 per month, and that includes Family Sharing.
-That makes it one of the least expensive streaming services on the market.
+That makes it the least expensive of any of the major streaming services.
 You can renew your subscription for one year for $49.99.

 Apple TV+ is included in all three tiers of the Apple One services bundle, which ranges from $14.95 per month to $29.95 per month.